Knowledge Management - Style Guide for Knowledge Articles in TeamDynamix

 Article Summary

 The Summary is an additional bit of text that a reader sees before they select to open an article.
-It is also the text provided to the person who receives an article sent by the Share button.
 It should capture the main thrust of the article content and help them decide if this is what they need or not.
 Often this will resemble if not be a direct copy-paste of the Objective of a How To article, or the question of a General Question article.

 Back to Top